 Every time there is a major Christian festival, someone pops up with the claim that, of course, this was really a pagan festival that Christians appropriated.
-And then the rest of the herd pass along whatever silly graphic has been created this time around to make the same claim.
+And then the rest of the herd pass along whatever latest silly graphic (like the one above) has been created this time around to make the same claim.

 Every single one of these claims is silly, tedious and ignorant.
 Not to mention intrinsically unlikely, given the determined opposition by Christian leaders East and West to any watering down or mixing of the Gospel message with local culture or religion.

-Take the graphic going around Facebook over the last few days showing a statue of Ishtar, with the claim her name is pronounced Easter, and that, like obviously dude, that’s where Christians got the whole idea of Easter from.
+Take the graphic going around Facebook showing a statue of Ishtar, with the claim her name is pronounced Easter, and that, like obviously, dude, that’s where Christians got the whole idea of Easter.

 Ishtar was a minor goddess in the Akkadian/Assyrian/Babylonian pantheon.
 The Babylonians were defeated by the Persian Cyrus the Great in about 550BC, and the few temples dedicated to Ishtar fell into desuetude or were converted for use by Achaemenid deities.
 The Achaemenids then underwent a religious revolution of their own with the rapid growth of Zoroastrianism, before being defeated by the Greeks led by Alexander the Great at Gaugamela in about 331BC.